Last Updated on 2 years by soonxindisplay

 Color is King as one of Merchandising Tips

 Color is an important attribute, depending on what kind of products you sell.
 Color is powerful, and it can make or break your visual displays.
-A retailer might create an erratic display, but if the colors coordinate well, the display can still be a success.
+A retailer might create an erratic collection, but the show can still succeed if the colors coordinate well.
 Consider using contrasting colors, like black and white, and monochromatic colors–both create intriguing, eye-catching displays.

-From the perspective of the store, there are several main tipsnof color techniques add to Merchandising Tips.
+From the store’s perspective, several main tips of color techniques were added to Merchandising Tips.

 Tips: